Structural clay tile: Structural Glazed Facing Tiles

 An example of a specialty type of hollow clay tile unit.
 This example interlocked with other units to increase strength, circa 1905.

 Structural glazed facing tile is perhaps its most common and prolific form of clay tile block.
 Structural glazed facing tile has been extensively used in institutional settings where a durable, easily cleanable surface is desired.
 The material is commonly found in schools, correctional facilities, swimming pools and similar facilities.
 A wide variety of shapes have been developed to allow the construction of corners, caps, wall base and other elements using standard sizes.
 SGFT cannot be easily cut without damage to the glazed surface, so several dozen special shapes are available to allow most situations to be accommodated.
 SGFT features a fired glazed surface that may be produced in colors similar to those available from standard ceramic tile.
 SGFT has been replaced in some applications by glazed masonry units, a composite of concrete masonry and a tile-like surface coating.

 Specialized kinds of structural clay tile were produced with a vitrified or glazed curved surface for use in building farm silos.
 Other shapes, called "telephone tiles", were used as underground multi-celled conduits for telephone cables.

 Manufacturing and Classification

 Manufacturing

-Structural clay tile is still manufactured according to historical processes: clay is kneaded to an appropriate consistency, pressed into molds. and fired in large kilns.
-Different molds and forms are used for each type and shape of structural clay tile.
+Structural clay tile is still manufactured according to historical processes: clay is kneaded to an appropriate consistency, extruded, sliced and fired in large kilns.
+Different dies are used for each type and shape of structural clay tile.